 A very common occurrence with accounting includes economic transactions that are not clear.
 In small business, this is almost a daily event.
 In effect the accountant needs more information before finalizing the transaction.
 In the interim, the accountant records the transaction using suspense accounts.
 As indicated in Lesson 55 there is a suspense account with each type of account.
 The idea is to record the transaction where it most likely will prevail.
 The accountant then waits for more information to properly record the transaction.

-So, suspense accounts are an internal account of temporary accounts.
+Thus, suspense accounts are an internal account of temporary accounts.

 Unlike internal accounts which are used for financial clarification, interdepartmental transfers and suspended transactions; regulator accounts are temporary accounts used to control/monitor production and comply with budgets.
 These types of accounts are very common with government and nonprofit accounting.
 In these cases, the entities must be able to answer with details of how money was spent.
 In private business, budgeting or compliance is done with the use of purchase orders and work orders.